 Once the oven heats the coolant and material up to a given temperature, the material’s compatibility is evaluated over a period of time.
 Air circulates throughout the oven so each section maintains the same temperature.

 Like a lot of things in this space, there aren’t set standards in terms of length of testing.
+(Update: Since the publication of this article, ASTM published new test standards for electric vehicle coolants.)
 So, the duration of the test period depends on the testing request – some tests can run for just one week while others could run for multiple weeks.
 Furthermore, multiple ovens allow the Dober team to test multiple batches of materials at the same time.

 Some potential signs of incompatibility include discolorations or spots of swelling (in a rubber, for example) of the material.